Initial 2022 Alabama Depth Chart Released

 Other Positions to Watch

 There will be some fresh faces to watch at the receiver positions in the coming season.
-Junior transfer from Georgia, Jermaine Burton, looks to expand his performance for the Bulldogs last season where he had 26 catches for 497 yards and 5 touchdowns.
-Most notably though, he has the ability to take the top off the defense by getting downfield and challenging the opposition’s safeties.
+Junior transfer from Georgia Jermaine Burton looks to expand on his performance for the Bulldogs last season, when he had 26 catches for 497 yards and 5 touchdowns.
+He has the ability to take the top off the defense by getting downfield and challenging the opposition’s safeties.
 At UGA last season, he averaged almost 20 yards per catch with a long of 73.
-His big play ability will also help Jahmyr Gibbs and the running game by forcing the linebackers and safeties to stay honest.
+His big play ability will also help Gibbs and the running game by forcing the linebackers and safeties to stay honest.

-The other new addition that looks to make an immediate impact is the man tasked with protecting Bryce Young’s blind side.
+The other new addition that looks to make an immediate impact is the man tasked with protecting Young’s blind side.
 Vanderbilt transfer Tyler Steen is set to start at left tackle.
-Steen is listed at 6’5″ and 315 pounds.
-In his time at Vanderbilt he started 33 consecutive games, initially at right tackle, but eventually he made the switch to left tackle.
+Steen is listed at 6-foot-5 and 315 pounds.
+In his time at Vanderbilt he started 33 consecutive games, initially at right tackle but eventually making the switch to left tackle.
 With two years of eligibility left, the Tide will look to Steen to shore up the left side of the offensive line for seasons to come.